DriverTicks/DiaBLE-1/README.md

 The project started as a single script for the iPad Swift Playgrounds to test the workings of the several BLE devices I bought, mainly the **Bubble** and the **MiaoMiao**.
 It was then quickly converted to an app by using a standard Xcode template: it should compile finely without external dependencies just after changing the _Bundle Identifier_ in the _General_ panel and the _Team_ in the _Signing and Capabilities_ tab of Xcode -- Spike users know already very well what that means... ;)

 I am targeting only the latest betas of Xcode.
-To send the custom NFC commands you have to switch from “Basic” to “Devel” mode in the Log tab and enjoy the verbose flow of debug messages.

 Please refer to the [TODOs list](https://github.com/gui-dos/DiaBLE/blob/master/TODO.md) for the up-to-date status of all the current limitations and known bugs of this prototype.

 ---
 Credits: [@bubbledevteam](https://github.com/bubbledevteam?tab=repositories), [@captainbeeheart](https://github.com/captainbeeheart?tab=repositories), [@cryptax](https://github.com/cryptax?tab=repositories), [@dabear](https://github.com/dabear?tab=repositories), [@ivalkou](https://github.com/ivalkou?tab=repositories), [LibreMonitor](https://github.com/UPetersen/LibreMonitor/tree/Swift4), [Loop](https://github.com/LoopKit/Loop), [Nightguard]( https://github.com/nightscout/nightguard), [@travisgoodspeed](https://github.com/travisgoodspeed?tab=repositories), [WoofWoof](https://github.com/gshaviv/ninety-two), [xDrip+](https://github.com/NightscoutFoundation/xDrip), [xDrip4iOS](https://github.com/JohanDegraeve/xdripswift).